 A copy of the complaints procedure was available in the practice.
 Staff demonstrated a good awareness of complaints management.
 A complaints questionnaire was forwarded by RQIA to the practice for completion.
-The evidence provided in the returned questionnaire indicated that complaints have been managed in accordance with best practice.
+The returned questionnaire indicated that two complaints have been received for the period 1 April 2016 to 31 March 2017.

 A system was in place to ensure that notifiable events were investigated and reported to RQIA or other relevant bodies as appropriate.
-A system was also in place to ensure that urgent communications, safety alerts and notices are reviewed, and where appropriate made available to key staff in a timely manner.
+A system was also in place to ensure that urgent communications, safety alerts and notices are reviewed and where appropriate, made available to key staff in a timely manner.

-It was confirmed that arrangements were in place to monitor, audit and review the effectiveness and quality of care delivered to patients at appropriate intervals.
+The practice manager confirmed that arrangements were in place to monitor, audit and review the effectiveness and quality of care delivered to patients at appropriate intervals.
 If required an action plan is developed and embedded into practice to address any shortfalls identified during the audit process.
 A whistleblowing/raising concerns policy was available.
 Discussion with staff confirmed that they were aware of who to contact if they had a concern.

-Ms Todd demonstrated a clear understanding of her role and responsibility in accordance with legislation.
+The registered providers demonstrated a clear understanding of their roles and responsibilities in accordance with legislation.
 Information requested by RQIA has been submitted within specified timeframes.
 It was confirmed that the statement of purpose and patient's guide are kept under review, revised and updated when necessary and available on request.